 In 1986, China passed a law requiring nine years of compulsory education.
 Deng also set a goal of creating 100 research universities in China.
 By 2009, 99 percent of students were enrolled in primary and lower secondary education; 79 percent were enrolled at the upper secondary level; and 24 percent in higher education.
 Now, enrollment in primary school and lower secondary school is universal.
-Although upper secondary education is not compulsory, enrollment is over 95 percent.
+Although upper secondary education is not compulsory, enrollment is at 92 percent as of 2022.

 The situation is further complicated by China’s high rate of internal migration.
 By 2018, 288 million people from rural areas migrated to cities for work.
 The services they are entitled to within cities—including the education of their estimated 103 million children—are limited.
 This is due to a registration system, known as hukou, which was developed to try to slow down migration to cities, as cities were overwhelmed by the millions of migrants.
-Chinese citizens are required to “register” in their birthplace, and are entitled to either urban or rural services including education based on that registration.
+Children born in China are required to “register” in the town or city where their parents or primary guardians are registered and are entitled to either urban or rural services including education based on that registration.
 Under this system, students of migrant workers must either attend schools in their home region or face curtailed options in the cities.
 For example, in Shanghai, students with rural hukou can enroll in schools only through 9th grade, with only a few slots available to them in academic upper secondary schools.
 Further, children of migrant workers have strong incentives to return to their home region to take the university entrance examination; space in universities is limited, so residents of the province have priority which means out-of-province candidates need very high scores to earn admission.
 This system is slowly changing, as cities expand capacity in their schools and loosen regulations on university admission.

 Since the late 1980s, China’s school system has been very focused on university admission.
 For many Chinese students, success in life depends on which university they attend.
-And university admission depends, almost solely, on performance on the entrance exams, which are heavily weighted towards mathematics.
-Although there are efforts underway to reduce these pressures, Chinese students put enormous effort into their studies and, in particular, into the study of mathematics.
+And university admission depends, almost solely, on performance on the entrance exams, which are heavily weighted towards mathematics, Chinese language, and foreign language (typically English).

 Although China’s education system is highly centralized, the four provinces that took part in PISA 2018 have distinctive features.
 Below is an overview of each province and the notable features of each system: